outofmbufs/tokenizer/README.md

 Note that the backslash/newline has been completely filtered out by `linefilter` and a single IDENTIFIER that was "split" across that escaped line boundary has been produced.
 Applications can provide their own, more-elaborate, input filters if necessary.

-### Returning a different Token type (TokenID) in an action() method
+### Returning a different TokenID in an action() method

-This set of rules:
+Here is a contrived example to illustrate this capability: suppose an application wants all positive integers between from 0 to 255 (inclusive) to be called INT8 tokens, values from 256 to 65535 (inclusive) to be called INT16 tokens, and any other kind of integer to just be an INT.

+Conceptually the INT8 cases could be handled this way, ignoring the INT16 cases:

+    from tokenizer import Tokenizer, TokenMatchInt, TokenRules
+    from tokenizer import TokenMatch, TokenMatchIgnore, TokenIDOnly

     rules = TokenRules([
-        TokenMatch('CONSTANT', r'1b[01]+'),
+        TokenMatchInt('INT8', '0'),
+        TokenMatchInt('INT8', '1'),

+	# 253 more TokenMatchInt patterns go here

+        TokenMatchInt('INT8', '255'),
-        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
+        TokenMatchInt('INT', r'-?[0-9]+'),
         TokenMatchIgnore('WHITESPACE', r'\s+'),
     ])

-recognizes two different types of constants, the usual decimal digit format but also binary representations such as `1b0`, `1b101`, etc.

-Suppose the application wants to specifically recognize binary constants that were given in the `1b` syntax AND that fit into one byte, and have them become BINARYBYTE tokens (all other constants, `1b` or not, remain CONSTANT tokens).
+    input_strings = ["0 1 255 500 100000"]
+    tkz = Tokenizer(rules, input_strings)
+    for token in tkz.tokens():
+        print(f"ID = {token.id:20s} VALUE = {token.value!r}")

+This will print:

+    ID = TokenID.INT8         VALUE = 0
+    ID = TokenID.INT8         VALUE = 1
+    ID = TokenID.INT8         VALUE = 255
+    ID = TokenID.INT          VALUE = 500
+    ID = TokenID.INT          VALUE = 100000

+This "works" but is unwieldy, especially for the INT16 patterns.
+Notice that it also doesn't allow leading zeros, though those presumably could have been put into a fancier regexp than just `'1'` etc.

+Instead a TokenMatch subclass can create Tokens with different TokenID values based on internal logic.

-The base TokenMatch subclass `action` implementation accepts an optional keyword argument, `name`, which allows overriding the `tokname` attribute in the object itself.
-Using this feature, a custom `TokenMatchBinaryByte` subclass looks like this:
+In the base `TokenMatch` class the `action` method accepts an optional keyword argument, `name`, which allows overriding the `tokname` (TokenID) attribute for the created Token.
+Using this feature, a custom `TokenMatchSizedInt` subclass looks like this:

-    class TokenMatchBinaryByte(TokenMatch):
+    class TokenMatchSizedInt(TokenMatch):
         def action(self, val, loc, tkz, /):
-            b = int(val[2:], 2)     # 2: to skip the '1b'
+            intval = int(val)
+            if intval >= 0 and intval < 256:
+                alttokname = 'INT8'
+            elif intval >= 256 and intval < 65536:
-            alttokname = None if b > 255 else 'BINARYBYTE'
+                alttokname = 'INT16'
+            else:
-            return super().action(b, loc, tkz, name=alttokname)
+                alttokname = None    # or could have said 'INT' return super().action(intval, loc, tkz, name=alttokname)

-If the value is too big then `alttokname` is None and the base class `action` will return a CONSTANT token (because that is what is in the object's `tokname`).
-However, if the converted value is 255 or less then a BINARYBYTE token will be returned instead.
+If the value is too big then `alttokname` is None and the base class `action` will return an INT token (because that is what is in the object's `tokname`).
+However, if the converted value meets the criteria for INT8 or INT16 then those TokenIDs will be used.

 With this subclass, the rules will look like this:

     rules = TokenRules([
-        TokenMatchBinaryByte('CONSTANT', r'1b[01]+'),
-        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
+        TokenMatchSizedInt('INT', r'-?[0-9]+'),
         TokenMatchIgnore('WHITESPACE', r'\s+'),
-        TokenIDOnly('BINARYBYTE'),
+        TokenIDOnly('INT8'),
+        TokenIDOnly('INT16'),
     ])

-Note that `TokenIDOnly` is being used to introduce the BINARYBYTE token which appears to have no rule (but `TokenMatchBinaryByte` will create such tokens when appropriate).

-Putting this all together:

-    from tokenizer import Tokenizer, TokenMatchInt, TokenRules
-    from tokenizer import TokenMatch, TokenMatchIgnore, TokenIDOnly

-    class TokenMatchBinaryByte(TokenMatch):
-        def action(self, val, loc, tkz, /):
-            b = int(val[2:], 2)     # 2: to skip the '1b'
-            alttokname = None if b > 255 else 'BINARYBYTE'
-            return super().action(b, loc, tkz, name=alttokname)

-    rules = TokenRules([
-        TokenMatchBinaryByte('CONSTANT', r'1b[01]+'),
-        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
-        TokenMatchIgnore('WHITESPACE', r'\s+'),
-        TokenIDOnly('BINARYBYTE'),
-    ])

-    tkz = Tokenizer(rules)
-    for t in tkz.string_to_tokens(r'1b0 1b100100100 1b111 42'):
-        print(t.id, repr(t.value))

-will output:
+and the code, when run, will output:

-    TokenID.BINARYBYTE 0
-    TokenID.CONSTANT 292
-    TokenID.BINARYBYTE 7
-    TokenID.CONSTANT 42
+    ID = TokenID.INT8         VALUE = 0
+    ID = TokenID.INT8         VALUE = 1
+    ID = TokenID.INT8         VALUE = 255
+    ID = TokenID.INT16        VALUE = 500
+    ID = TokenID.INT          VALUE = 100000

+Note that `TokenIDOnly` is needed to introduce the INT8 and INT16 TokenID values.
+It does not matter where they appear in the order, but they must be there.

+<a name="tkenhance"></a>
 # TokStreamEnhancer
-<a name="tkenhance"></a>

 A separate class, `TokStreamEnhancer`, provides higher-level functionality on the token stream generated by `Tokenizer`.